BleuBleu/FamiStudio/Docs/docs/expansion.md

 Any manual modification to the waveform will switch the instrument to the "Custom" profile and disable resampling entirely.

-Pro-tip : You can hold **Ctrl** while using the sliders in the project explorer more more accurate scrolling.
+Pro-tip : You can hold **Ctrl** while using the sliders in the project explorer to scroll more accurately.

 ![](images/Resample.gif#center)